-Now, the fun part, the drawings!
+Now, the fun part is the drawings!
 We will draw on a Render Texture.
 This Render Texture then will feed its result into our mask.

-First, create a Render Texture on your Assets folder.
-This will be our target to draw stuffs.
-I used the size of 480 x 270.
+First, create a Render Texture in your Assets folder.
+This will be our target to draw stuff.
+I used the size 480 x 270.
 The bigger the size, the heavier the process.

-Add this script to the Canvas and add references of the script
+Add this script to the Canvas and add references to the script

 Here's the reference for the script

 Now, press play.
-When you pressed down the mouse button, the map will reveal what's beneath.
+When you pressed the mouse button, the map will reveal what's beneath.

-From this, we can simply map the player's position to brush's position and when to paint it.
-Later, you can save the image and load them into current map to show player's progressions.
+From this, we can simply map the player's position to the brush's position and when to paint it.
+Later, you can save the image and load them into the current map to show the player's progressions.
 There's also much more improvement to do, such as antialiasing of the mask result.

-This might be not the most efficient way to do, and it really depends to your needs.
+This might be not the most efficient way to do it, and it really depends on your needs.
 Hope this small snippet helps!